jaysh/xposed-whatsapp/README.md

 - [Removal of the voice and/or camera buttons](#removal-of-the-camera-andor-voice-buttons) from the conversation view
 - The ability to [keep the contact list](#keep-contact-list-in-the-history) (called "New Chat" in WhatsApp) in your history, so when you launch a conversation using it and then press the back button, it doesn't skip straight back to the main conversations list.
 - [Highlight groups](#highlight-groups) in the conversations list
+- Disable the WhatsApp expiry check, so you are not forced to update your version

 **Languages**:
 - English